GoogleChrome/web.dev/src/site/content/en/blog/streams/index.md

 When a writer is created and starts writing to a stream (an **active writer**), it is said to be **locked** to it.
 Only one writer can write to a writable stream at one time.
-If you want another writer to start writing to your stream, you typically need to abort it before you then attach another writer to it.
+If you want another writer to start writing to your stream, you typically need to abort it, before you then attach another writer to it.

 An **internal queue** keeps track of the chunks that have been written to the stream but not yet